-- E-mail us and we can put you in touch with a Palmer graduate in your area.
-Visit the doctor and find out what being a chiropractor is really like.
+- Email us so we can put you in touch with a Palmer graduate in your area.
+Visit a doctor and find out what being a chiropractor is really like.

-- Come and visit our campuses.
+- Visit campus.
 Each campus has a fantastic campus visit program, which has been called one of the best in the nation by a major enrollment management service.

 - Meet with one of our Admissions representatives when they visit your area.
 Check out our Representative Travel Calendar or call us.
 We have Admissions representatives who can answer your specific questions.